Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Ineligible expenses for the grant funding would include the following:

-• Existing staff salaries or wages.
+• Core funding of operations including existing staff salaries or wages.

 • Out-of-province travel.